weaveworks/weave/site/weave-docker-api/automatic-discovery-proxy.md

 layout: default
 ---

-Containers launched via the proxy use [weavedns](/site/weave-dns/overview-using-weavedns.md) automatically if it is running when they are started - see the [weavedns usage](/site/weave-dns/overview-using-weavedns.md#usage) section for an in-depth explanation of the behaviour and how to control it.
+Containers launched via the proxy use [weavedns](/site/weavedns/overview-using-weavedns.md) automatically if it is running when they are started - see the [weavedns usage](/site/weavedns/overview-using-weavedns.md#usage) section for an in depth explanation of the behaviour and how to control it.

 Typically, the proxy passes on container names as-is to weavedns